davcri/split-glb-viewer/README.md

 - [ ] configurable horizontal split range
 - [ ] UI to drag n drop models
+- [ ] Show objects with 2 different cameras (so that they are synced and they are 100% visible at all times)
 - [ ] button: swap left/right models

 ## Setup and run